 Many people I meet, since my Machu Picchu trek in May, are shocked when I go on and on about praising all the great non-Machu Picchu attractions in Peru.
-Like they had no idea Peru was good for anything else...
+As if they had no idea Peru was good for anything else...
 Culinary capital of Latin America?
 Yes.
 Beautiful housing?
 Yes.
 Adventures of a lifetime?
 Yes!

 So I made a list of the things you will MISS if you only focus on crossing Machu Picchu off your bucket list.
 There is so much more than that!
-And while the experience is well worth going on and on about (because, well, it's Machu frickin' Picchu), here are five amazing things about southern Peru that you probably had no idea existed:
+And while the experience is well worth going on and on about (because, well, it's Machu frickin' Picchu), here are 5 amazing things about southern Peru that you probably had no idea existed:

 1. Gastronomic heaven in Lima